 A fun and easy-to-grow mix of ornamental gourds of different colors and shapes, perfect for harvest season decorating.
 Contains varieties such as Yellow Warted, Flat Striped, Crown of Thorns, and Small Orange.
 Note: This is a mix of different open-pollinated varieties, so if you want to save seed from any particular variety, you’ll need to bag blossoms and hand pollinate, otherwise the different types will cross with each other.

 Small Ornamental Mixed gourds can be direct seeded in a location with full sun after all threat of frost has passed.
 The vines can sprawl up to 6 feet, so make sure they have plenty of space.
-1.5 gram packet contains about 22 seeds.
+Fruits will begin to mature in about 100 days.
+1.5 gram packet contains approximately 22 seeds.

 |Avg.
 Seeds/Packet||Packet Weight||Planting Season||Planting Method|